 A company’s workforce is more fragmented today as compared to even a decade ago with employees working from home, working different shifts or at different offices.
 While technology has made it easy for employees to work from anywhere, it has made the process a little lonely.
-In this scenario, ensuring that your employees are a cohesive unit and operate like one is just good business sense!
-So, paying attention to your internal communications is key.
+In this scenario, ensuring that your employees.
+In fact, it pays to prioritise your company’s internal communications.

 When executed expertly, internal communication acts as the glue that bonds all employees into a tightly-knit unit and ensures that they’re all on the same page, working towards the same goal.
 On the flipside, if you ignore internal communication because you have your hands full with what seems like far more pressing issues, you run the risk of ending up like an out-of-shape athlete: you know what it takes to cross the finish line but you’re entirely out of breathe.

 So, is internal communication worth getting bent out of shape about?
 Absolutely.
 The antidote?
 An internal newsletter: it’s simple, succinct and a tried and tested way of getting everyone on board.

 If you’re still a little unsure of whether to invest time and resources in one, check for these 3 signs.

 Limited employee engagement is a serious cause for concern.
 With an audit of internal communication through surveys and feedback sessions, you can determine the reason of limited involvement.
 One way of remedying it is through an internal newsletter.
 Get employees on board and feeling like they belong by welcoming ideas through newsletters and opinions via polls.

 If you walk on to the work floor and find that departments are working in silos with limited interaction with each other, it’s time to snap back into formation.
 Fortunately, a newsletter can help you do just this.